 There were two important iron foundries in Hungerford - Gibbons (in Charnham Street) and Cottrell's (in Eddington).
 They became big employers, and both firms were known for the high quality of their work.

-When Gibbons Iron Works closed, it became the Kennet Garage, and more recently the Texaco Garage.
+When Gibbons Iron Works closed, it became the Kennet Motor Works, then Kennet Garage, and more recently the Co-op Petrol Station and shop.

 - 16 Bridge Street - Richard Gibbons first foundry in Hungerford

 - Site plan of Gibbons Kennet Works and adjacent buildings